chenasraf/simple-scaffold/README.md

 ![build](https://img.shields.io/github/actions/workflow/status/chenasraf/simple-scaffold/release.yml?branch=master)

 </h2>

-Generate any set of files in the easiest way possible with simple commands.
+Looking to streamline your workflow and get your projects up and running quickly?
+Look no further than Simple Scaffold - the easy-to-use NPM package that simplifies the process of organizing and copying your commonly-created files.

-It is completely agnostic and un-opinionated so you can use it for anything from a few simple files to an entire app boilerplate setup.
+With its agnostic and un-opinionated approach, Simple Scaffold can handle anything from a few simple files to an entire app boilerplate setup.
+Plus, with the power of **Handlebars.js** syntax, you can easily replace custom data and personalize your files to fit your exact needs.
+But that's not all - you can also use it to loop through data, use conditions, and write custom functions using helpers.

-Simply organize your commonly-created files in their **original structure**, and running Simple Scaffold will copy the files to the output path, while replacing values (such as component or app name, or other custom data) inside the paths or contents of the files using Handlebars.js syntax.
+Don't waste any more time manually copying and pasting files - let Simple Scaffold do the heavy lifting for you and start building your projects faster and more efficiently today!

 <div align="center">